RichardPHarris/Personal-Projects/README.md

 ![image](https://user-images.githubusercontent.com/79415636/110518478-0ba2c100-8104-11eb-973c-4ac35bf802f5.png)

-You will be presented with the below screen:
+You will be presented with the screen below:

 ![image](https://user-images.githubusercontent.com/79415636/110518842-89ff6300-8104-11eb-935f-75c4fb4e5c2c.png)

 From this screen, select "If This".
-You will be presented with the below:
+You will be presented with below:

 ![image](https://user-images.githubusercontent.com/79415636/110518902-a13e5080-8104-11eb-983e-1136540f44f4.png)

-Please such for "instagram" in the search service field, as shown below:
+Please search for "instagram" in the search service field, as shown below:

 ![image](https://user-images.githubusercontent.com/79415636/110518993-badf9800-8104-11eb-8f45-898715b19d74.png)